-The budget for the total resource consumption over the $T$ episodes is given by $TH\rho$ for some $\rho\in(0,1)$.
-Hence, the problem is to find policies $\pi_1,\ldots, \pi_T$ for the $T$ episodes to maximize the total cumulative reward
+The budget for the total resource consumption over $T$ episodes is given by $TH\rho$ for some $\rho\in(0,1)$.
+Hence, the goal is to find policies $\pi_1,\ldots, \pi_T$ for the $T$ episodes to maximize the total cumulative reward, given by